Equivariant iterated loop space theory and permutative G-categories: The free -space generated by a -space

 \begin{prop} For $G$-spaces $X$, there is a natural isomorphism

-\end{prop} \begin{proof} For a $(\SI_j\times G)$-space $Y$ viewed as a $G$-category, $NY$ can be identified with the constant simplicial space $Y_*$ with $Y_q=Y$.
+\end{prop} \begin{proof} For a $(G\times \SI_j)$-space $Y$ viewed as a $G$-category, the nerve $NY$ can be identified with the constant simplicial space $Y_*$ with $Y_q=Y$.
 The nerve functor $N$ does not commute with passage to orbits in general, but arguing as in \cite[\S2.3]{GMM} we see that

-Therefore the classifying space functor commutes with coproducts, products, q and the passage to orbits that we see here. \end{proof}
+Therefore the classifying space functor commutes with coproducts, products, and the passage to orbits that we see here. \end{proof}

-\subsection{The identification of $(\bO_GX_+)^G$}
+\subsection{The identification of $(\bP_GX_+)^G$}

-From here on, with a brief exception in \S\ref{SecNaive}, we assume that $G$ is finite.
 The functor $|-|$ commutes with passage to $G$-fixed points, and we shall prove the following identification.
-Let $\bO$ denote the monad on nonequivariant based categories associated to the operad $\sO$ that defines permutative categories.
+Let $\bP$ denote the monad on nonequivariant based categories associated to the operad $\sP$ that defines permutative categories.

-\begin{thm}\mylabel{ident} For $G$-spaces $X$, there is a natural equivalence of $\sO$-categories
+\begin{thm}\mylabel{ident} For $G$-spaces $X$, there is a natural equivalence of $\sP$-categories

 where $(H)$ runs over the conjugacy classes of subgroups of $G$ and $WH = NH/H$. \end{thm}